What's our story?

 We're Kate and David.
 Hi!

 Kate's been called inimitable and I agree—she's amazing.
 Once she spent a lunch hour inspecting 5,000 meeples in her car!
-She's also a whiz at keeping thousands of orders straight and creating an efficient, triple-checked, workflow (her checklists are the only reason we accurately shipped out 3,000 Kickstarter rewards—all ahead of schedule!).
-She's also incredibly wonderful.
+She's also a whiz at keeping thousands of orders straight and creating an efficient, triple-checked, workflow.
+Her checklists are the only reason we accurately shipped out 6,306 Kickstarter games—all ahead of schedule!

-David enjoys finding unique materials for our games and their production.
-Like a mediæval scorpion illustration from the Anglo Saxon Mappa Mundi of 1025, tiny skulls carved from the mineral magnesite that are actually beads, and creating 3D-printed stainless steel embossing dies to press our own tins.
+I'm David and I enjoy finding unique materials for our games and their production.
+Some of my favorites are a mediæval scorpion illustration from the Anglo Saxon Mappa Mundi of 1025, tiny skulls carved from magnesite, and creating the 3D-printed stainless steel embossing dies that we use to press our own tins.

-We're small and proud, and we're super proud to source as locally as possible.
+We're also proud to source as locally as possible.

-The paper for one of our games is manufactured 30 minutes away and our coins are from the oldest private US mint.
+The paper for one of our games is manufactured 30 minutes away, and our coins are from the oldest private US mint.
 Our supplies come from vendors who pay living wages to employees with similar life-work balances as ours.
-And it's also faster to get supplies from US vendors.

 Have fun, enjoy friends, and smile often. =)